 In my experience, buying and consuming Lion’s Mane Coffee from Four Sigmatic is, in fact, worthwhile.
 Good taste, good ethics, easy brewing, and beneficial mushrooms lead to a coffee experience that—while different from a typical cup of coffee—is no less satisfying.
 Research led us to conclude that mushroom coffee can be considered healthy for most people (especially those who already consume caffeine, and may be looking to reduce their intake).

-So if you’re in search of a new way to start your day (because, lord knows, we all need some good vibes), snag a packet of Four Sigmatic’s instant Lion’s Mane brew.
+So if you’re in search of a new way to start your day, snag a packet of Four Sigmatic’s instant Lion’s Mane brew.
 You’ll get a bit of caffeine to support your daily routine with a side of potential health benefits.
 What’s not to love?